ecpieritz/ecpieritz/README.md

 # Hello World! 👋🌍

-Hi! 😄 My name is Emilyn Caroline Pieritz, I am 29 years old and I live in the state of Santa Catarina / Brazil.
+Hi! 😄 My name is Emilyn Caroline Pieritz, I'm 29 years old and I live in the state of Santa Catarina / Brazil.

 ## About me 🔮
 I worked for 10 years as a graphic designer and a few months ago I decided to migrate from the sector and specialize as a web developer.